sosankar/sosankar/README.md

 ### Hi there 👋
-Hello, I'm Soorya, an undergraduate neuroscience and data science researcher.
+I'm Soorya, an undergraduate neuroscience and data science researcher.
 Most recently, I was a researcher and developer in Stanford's Virtual Human Interaction Lab, working on VR and human-computer interaction research.

 Previously, I've contributed to various labs at Stanford and UC Santa Cruz:
 Engineering Labs: Social Emotional Technology (SET) Lab, Misfit Lab, Assistive Sociotechnical Solutions for Individuals with Special Needs using Technology (ASSIST) Lab.